frankrutz/tensorflow/README.md

 # How to run the container
 docker run -d --rm --hostname tensorflow -p 5901:5901 --name tensorflow tensorflow /tensorflow/containerstarter.sh

-# How to access the vncserver
+# How to access the container by vnc
 Using a VNC viewer, connect to port 5901.
 The standardpassword can be seen in the xstartup script.